-The World War II Memorial became an instant hit with visitors from the time of its unveiling in the spring of 2004.
+The World War II Memorial was instantly popular with visitors from the time it opened in the spring of 2004.
 Thousands of veterans who served in World War II witnessed the formal dedication of the memorial as they descended upon the nation’s capital on Memorial Day weekend of that year.
-Designed by the former chief of the Rhode Island School of Design, Friedrich St. Florian, the memorial illustrates the clear relationship between the home front and the battle front, as Americans at home and those fighting abroad relied upon each other’s support in this defining moment of the 20th century.
+Designed by Friedrich St. Florian, former chief of the Rhode Island School of Design, the memorial illustrates the clear relationship between the home front and the battle front, as Americans at home and those fighting abroad relied upon each other’s support in this defining moment of the 20th century.

 On the east end of the memorial lies the announcement stone which clearly places the memorial’s context within the landscape of West Potomac Park.
 As it begins: “Here in the presence of Washington and Lincoln…” the visitor cannot help but understand the deep meaning of the site of this tribute to American sacrifice in World War II.
 Our “greatest generation” fittingly has a memorial standing as testament to their sacrifices placed cleanly between the Washington Monument and the Lincoln Memorial.

-As one continues into the memorial from the east, the distinct symbolic symmetry of the memorial is apparent.
-The north side of the memorial stands as tribute to the victory over the Axis in Europe, just as the south side symbolizes the victory in the Pacific.
-Twelve bronze bas reliefs decorate the walls of the memorial on either side as one approaches the ceremonial plaza.
+As one continues into the ceremonial entrance of the memorial from the east, the distinct symbolic symmetry of the memorial is apparent.
+The north side of the memorial stands as tribute to the victory over the Axis powers in Europe, just as the south side symbolizes the victory in the Pacific.
+Twelve bronze bas-reliefs decorate the walls of the memorial on either side as one approaches the ceremonial plaza.
 The reliefs chronologically highlight the experience of the war on the home front, placed in context with the battles being waged on land, sea and air.
-Images of troops landing on beaches in the South Pacific and Normandy are paired with images of farmers and factory workers back home.
+Images of troops landing on beaches in the South Pacific and Normandy are paired with those of farmers and factory workers back home.
 Celebratory images bring a close to the war as American troops shake hands with Allied troops at war’s end, and celebratory dancing by civilians on American streets echo the end of the fighting.
-Fittingly, at this juncture, the Rainbow Pool, a facet of West Potomac Park for decades, and now part and parcel of the World War II Memorial accentuate the two victories with their stately, impressive fountains.
+Fittingly, at this juncture, the Rainbow Pool, a facet of West Potomac Park for decades, and now part and parcel of the World War II Memorial, accentuates the two victories with its stately, impressive fountains.

-It is here, in the center of the memorial, that one finds themselves surrounded by statements from President Franklin D. Roosevelt, President Harry Truman, author Walter Lord and commanding officers of the U.S. military.
-The words etched upon the walls of the memorial place in clear context their place in the European war, the Pacific war, or broad statements regarding the war in general.
+It is here, in the center of the memorial, that one finds themselves surrounded by statements from President Franklin D. Roosevelt, President Harry S Truman, author Walter Lord and commanding officers of the U.S. military.
+The words etched upon the walls of the memorial place in clear context their place in the European and Pacific theaters, and broad statements regarding the war in general.
 Small fountains grace victory pavilions of the respective fronts, skirted by the names of great battles in the Atlantic and Pacific.
 Within the victory pavilions, a large rendering of the World War II victory medal is centered upon the memorial floor, depicting the Greek goddess Nike heralding the dawn of a new era of peace.
-Directly above the victory medal, four stately American Bald Eagles, symbols of not only our nation , but of the Army, the United States Army Air Forces, the Navy and the Marines hold aloft an ancient symbol of victory, a laurel wreath.
+Directly above the victory medal, four stately American bald eagles, symbols of not only our nation, but of the Army, the Army Air Corps, the Navy and the Marines hold aloft an ancient symbol of victory, a laurel wreath.
 As one glances over the Rainbow Pool from the balcony of the victory pavilions, your field of vision is captured by a large field of gold stars on the west side of the memorial.

 Last updated: November 20, 2015